Gurobi/gurobi-ai-modeling/source/prompting-tips-pitfalls.rst

 Unexpected prompts can lead to unexpected behavior
 --------------------------------------------------
 Remember that an LLM is just statistically reciting tokens it has seen before?
-If your prompt is doing something that the LLM deems "unexpected", it might cause it either:
+If your prompt is doing something that the LLM deems `unexpected`, it might cause it either:

 1. Blindly follow your instructions, or
 2. Exert behavior that looks like it assumes you made a mistake and just selectively ignores part of your prompt.